TomKrauss/pks-edit/doc/manual/macro_language.md

-# Recording Macros and the PKS-Edit Macro Language
+# Recording Macros and the PKS Edit Macro Language

-## Macros in PKS-Edit
+## Macros in PKS Edit

-Macros in PKS-Edit can be recorded or manually edited using the _PKSMacroC Language_ and compiled inside PKS-Edit.
+Macros in PKS Edit can be recorded or manually edited using the _PKSMacroC Language_ and compiled inside PKS Edit.
-PKSMacroC compiles files (by default with an extension .pkc) into a binary format, which can be saved and loaded by PKS-Edit.
-By default a file called **pksedit.mac** is loaded from the `pks_sys` directory containing the standard macros available in PKS-Edit.
+PKSMacroC compiles files (by default with an extension .pkc) into a binary format, which can be saved and loaded by PKS Edit.
+By default a file called **pksedit.mac** is loaded from the `pks_sys` directory containing the standard macros available in PKS Edit.

-The standard macro file shipped with PKS-Edit currently contains:
+The standard macro file shipped with PKS Edit currently contains:
 - custom macros performing text operations - for instance used as post-save actions or the like.

 ## Recording Macros

 To record a macro, use "Macro->Record" and start doing some actions (e.g. move the cursor, insert text, etc...).
 When done press "Macro->Record" again.
 This will open a little dialog allowing to "name" the macro and bind it to a keyboard key so it can be used subsequently.
 Note, that in order to make the macro persistent, you must save the the current set of macros.
-When PKS-Edit exits and there are unsaved macros, it warns about that and asks the user to save the macros now.
+When PKS Edit exits and there are unsaved macros, it warns about that and asks the user to save the macros now.

 ## The Macro Menu